Skip to content

 Use ZRAM

-ZRAM is a RAM disk with on-the-fly disk compression, reducing physical disk use under high memory usage.
+ZRAM is a compressed RAM disk, reducing physical disk swap use under high memory usage.

 Comments